-Enable Daylight Select this to enable the daylight saving time one hour ahead.

-Saving: (DST).
-During DST, the system clock moves
+Enable Daylight Saving: Select this to enable the daylight saving time (DST).
+During DST, the system clock moves one hour ahead.

 Note: To utilize this feature, ensure to set the time zone of your network camera.
 Then starting and ending time of the DST is displayed upon selecting the option.